aortem/dartstream/CONTRIBUTING.md

 ## Code of Conduct

-By participating and contributing to DartStream, you are expected to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating and contributing to Firebase Dart Authentication SDK, you are expected to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## What We Are Looking For